 FEAR OF REJECTION

-a.
-What is Fear of Rejection?
+A. What is Fear of Rejection?

 Fear of abandonment, albeit related, is not the same.
 Abandonment involves being removed after an acceptance.
-Trauma causes most abandonment fears, particularly during the adolescence years.
+Trauma causes most abandonment fears, particularly during the adolescent years.
 Issues such as lack of trust, anger, and afraid of being alone can appear.

-b.
-Where did Fear of Rejection Come From?
+B. Where did Fear of Rejection Come From?

 Reproduction.
 Some experts say that reproduction is the root cause.
-If you cannot attract a suitable mate, you lineage will go extinct in one generation.
-There are many examples in the animal kingdom that involves elaborate pageantry to impress the mate.
-Male black-widow spider choose to risk death just to mate.
+The lineage will eventually go extinct if an animal cannot attract a suitable mate.
+Many examples in the animal kingdom involve elaborate pageantry to impress the mate.
+The male black-widow spider chooses to risk death to mate.
 Salmon swim up a tiny stream to lay eggs and then die?
-But, an 80 year old person may have a fear of rejection without a hint of reproduction urges.
+But an 80-year-old person may fear rejection without a hint of reproduction urges.

 All of the Above.
-Because biology is involved the answer is likely all of the above plus some.
+Because biology is involved, the answer is likely all of the above plus some.

-c.
-Signs of Fear of Rejection?
+C. Signs of Fear of Rejection?